tari-project/tari/Contributing.md

   won't, obviously, but the dibbler network is where we should be catching any and all major issues _before_ the feature heads to nextnet.
 Nodes should be running code built from the `dibbler` branch.
 Network resets could occur fairly frequently, perhaps several times a year.
+  * `localnet` - While not strictly a testnet, this is the default testnet used when compiling and running the `development` branch.

 ## Feature flags